onkar895/Namaste-React/EPISODE-13 - TIME FOR TEST/Notes.md

     -   You can make Parcel ignore your Babel config instead, which will have performance benefits and prevent the other issues described above.
     -   To disable Babel transpilation in Parcel, override the default Parcel config for JavaScript to exclude @parcel/transformer-babel.

+-   Configuration of parcel config file to disable default babel transpilation.

 ```js
 **.parcelrc**
 {